schneider-profits/guff/install-prk-linux.md

 Do the same for d3dimm
 <br/><br/>

-Make sure the 4 files are not present under the AO client directory, just to be sure.
+Make sure the 4 files (DDraw.dll, D3DImm.dll, dgVoodooCpl.exe and dgVoodoo.conf) are not present under the AO client directory `~/.wine-prk/drive_c/linux/client`,
+just to be sure there are no conflicts with the system files we just installed.
 <br/><br/>

-Now run the PRK Launcher
+Now cd to the PRK Launcher and run it
 ```
 $ WINEPREFIX=~/.wine-prk ./PRK.Launcher
 ```